Index

 2024

-Loom of Reality is a generative media artwork by Ilmo and Aarni Kapanen, selected as a finalist in Combine24, a computational art competition organized by the Finnish National Gallery.
+Loom of Reality is a generative media artwork by Ilmo and Aarni Kapanen, selected as a finalist in Combine24: Remic the Archive, a computational art competition organized by the Finnish National Gallery.
 The piece investigates identity, tradition, and cultural memory through the lens of algorithmic processes and digital tools.

 Drawing exclusively from landscape paintings by Eero Järnefelt, the artists trained a generative system to produce a continuous digital tapestry.
 Visually, the work echoes the ryijy—a traditional Nordic textile—and conceptually references the loom as a historical precursor to modern computing.
 The result is a contemplative fusion of past, present, and future—a meditation woven in pixels.